ethereum-optimism/optimism/.gitbook/FAQ.md

 Boba network is a permission-less network and hence we cannot influence app creators about the disclosure of their source code.
 However, we do advise end users not to interact with smart contracts that use source code that is not verified in the Blockexplorer.

-## Is there a way to run arbitrarly compiled Smart Contract native code, or a Smart Contract in a WebAssembly (WASM) environment?
+## Is there a way to run arbitrarily compiled Smart Contract native code, or a Smart Contract in a WebAssembly (WASM) environment?

 Unfortunately no, not at the moment.